jpie726/hacking_fear_book/giving_the_monster_a_name.md

-//TODO: Make this all about bad coaches habbits
-//Insert greg's dog whisper example
-//Move to the end because the coaches might not like me after this
+#Coaches/Parents Bad Habits:
+Have you ever watched the tv show [The Dog Whisperer](http://www.cesarsway.com/channel/dog-whisperer-tv)?
+Typically when trying to fix a pet's bad habits he starts by changing the owner's behavior.
+Well I hate to have to say it but 99% of the time this holds true for atheletes and coaches.
+In this section I behaviors coaches and parents do that contribute to the athelete's issues.

+A bit ashamed I will admit that I have even been guilty of this behavior in the past.
+I have since changed my own behavior patterns and it has made a huge difference in my atheletes progress.

+I purposly saved this part for the end of the book because I have a feeling this will be the least popular with a lot of coaches and parents.
+No one likes to be told they have been doing it wrong and with any luck you have not.
+Hopefully you are not one of the coaches/parents that have been feeding the fear monster instead of giving the child the flashlight so they can see its all in their imaginations.

 ##Giving the monster under the bed a name:
 When you were a kid did you ever imagine there was a monster under the bed or in the closit?
 Lets say for a second you did.
-What if your parents instead of reassuring you of this monsters ficticiousiousnes decided to give him a name like "Razor Tooth" or "Child Eater".
+What if your parents, instead of reassuring you of this monsters ficticiousiousnes, decided to give him a name like "Razor Tooth" or "Child Eater".
 Giving him a name makes him real, at least in the childs head.
 It works with Santa Claus and the Tooth Fairy right?

 ####Mental Block:
 A dangerious thing I see coaches and parents do all of the time is to tell the children that are forming undesired habit loops that they have a "mental block".

-Though you may be correct in your diagnosis that they are begining to learn an unwanted habit loop and you may in your head refer to it as a "mental block" those or similar words have a powerful affect on young atheletes.
+Though you may be correct in your diagnosis that they are begining to learn an unwanted habit loop and you may, in your head, refer to it as a "mental block" those or similar words have a powerful affect on young atheletes.

-Labeling it a "mental block" cements the undesired habit loop by afirming as far as the young athelete is concerened that there is a 'scientific' diagnosis as to why they are unable to perform the desired behavioral routine.
+Labeling it a "mental block" cements the undesired habit loop by afirming as far as the young athelete is concerened that there is a 'scientific' diagnosis why they are unable to perform the desired behavioral routine.

-The diference between this and the Tooth Fairy is the athelete disprove the illusion by pertending to be asleep and catching you in the act.
-Beyond getting an x-ray of their head and showing them there is nothing physically in there brain I can't think of any way they, on their own, can disproove this ruse.
+At least with the Tooth Fairy a child can disprove the illusion by pertending to be asleep and catching you in the act of putting money under their pillow.
+Beyond getting an x-ray of the athelete's head and showing them there is nothing physically in there brain I can't think of any way they, on their own, they can disproove this ruse.

-I prefer to use the term "over thining" the skill.
+I prefer to use the term "over thinking" the skill.
 With a "mental block" how do you get over it?
 It's not like it's a physical obstical they can just side step.
 To the young athelete it is a mysterious intangable thing lodged in their brain.
 Now not "over thinking" is slightly easier.
+Focus on something else:

+* Mom's fresh cooked breakfast
+* Audible ques
+* The individual shapes you need to do the skill
-Focus on something else; butterflys and faries if that is what does the trick.
-Better yet focus on the individual shapes and motions but not the skill as a whole.
+*Even butterflys and faries if that does the trick

-Do you see how one label, "over thinking" is actionable and the other lable, "mental block" is completely unactionable.
+Do you see how one label "over thinking" is actionable and the other label "mental block" is completely unactionable.

-In the up coming chapter we will talk about how giving the athelete something they know the have control over like the ability to not "over think" something is a powerful tool in your bag of coaches tools to combat fear.
+Other labels that are actionable include:

+* You are "stressing" - Then they need to relax
+* You are "exhausted" or even "mentally exhausted" on a skill - Then you need to rest and take some recovery time.

 ####Mental Case:
 At camp I get a lot of coaches that come to me and in front of their athele tell me that "She is a Mental Case".
 The term  "Mental Case" and similar terms are even more dangerious.
 Where as having a "mental block" in an young atheletes head might be percevied as having something similar to the flu that will go away eventually being labled as a _Mental Case_ is a personal trait that will most likely stick with the athelete for a very long time; possibly even beyond their gymnastics carreer in to adult hood.
 For this reason this is a much longer term and potentially damaging issue.